sagar-uprety/blogs-backup-hashnode/clr7x6l7i000008l7bazndket.md

 4. [**r/AWSCertifications**](https://www.reddit.com/r/AWSCertifications/)**:** A great community for interacting and engaging with other test-takers and experts.
 They do joke around a lot, but sometimes even the joke teaches you a lot (chuckles)

-(Below are some more notable mentions as I have heard from my colleagues and the community) though I did not purchase them:
+Below are some additional resources worth mentioning, as recommended by my colleagues and the community, though I did not personally purchase them:

 1. [**Tutorials Dojo Udemy Course**](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c03/)